tesselode/roomy/readme.md

 # Roomy

 **Roomy** is a screen management library for LÖVE.
-It facilitates organizing game code by the different "screens" in the game, such as the title screen, gameplay screen, and pause screen.
+It helps organize game code by the different "screens" in the game, such as the title screen, gameplay screen, and pause screen.

 ## Installation